jasmith188/ReadmeGenerator/readme2.md

 ## Installation
-clone this into your GitHub new repository and make surre to include a README file
+In your GitHub account, clone this into your new repository

 ## Usage
-For a Users  Repository
+this is a README

 ## Credits